hercychang/prep-step-1/practice_assessments/README.md

   * no Google
   * no ruby-docs

 Scratch paper is allowed - and encouraged!
-Please feel free to **define all the helper methods you need!** You should know your score at the end of the coding challenge; it is based on the number of print statements that print "true".
+Please feel free to **define all the helper methods you need!** You should know your score at the end of the assessment; it is based on the number of print statements that print "true".

 #### Practice Assessment 1
   * <a href="/practice_assessments/practice_assessment_1.rb" download>Problems</a>